pantheon-systems/documentation/source/content/php-versions.md

 1. Add and commit the changes and push them to your site

-1. If there are any Multidev environments that also need the same change, rebase any non-`master` branches to ensure they are on the same PHP version.
+1. Rebase any non-`master` branches to ensure they are on the same PHP version if there are any Multidev environments that also need the same change.

 If an invalid version is specified there will be an error when trying to push changes